observesport/lince-plus/README.md

 ## Welcome to Lince PLUS

-Lince plus is a project under development through a Phd study with the collaboration of Inefc Catalunya.
+Lince plus is a project under development created by Alberto Soto Fernandez.

 ## Article Citation